wnfs-wg/spec/spec/private-wnfs.md

 type Namefilter = ByteArray<256>
 type Key = ByteArray<32>
 type Inumber = ByteArray<32>
+type PrivateBacklink = [
+  UInt, // number of revisions back
+  // encrypted(deriveKey(oldRatchet), cid) where ratchet = inc(oldRatchet, number of revisions back)
+  // i.e. the CID is encrypted with the ratchet from the revision that is linked to
+  // Also: What is encrypted should be the actual byte representation of a CID (usually 40 bytes),
+  // as opposed to the dag-cbor-encoded representation of a CID.
+  AesKw<Cid> // disambiguation CID for revision
+]

 // aes-gcm encrypted using deriveKey(ratchet)
 type PrivateNodeHeader = {